Zero waste by 2020 – Can we do it ? !

-Waste Free by 2020 !
+Waste Free by 2020 – we will need your help .
 We look forward to working with everyone who comes to our festival to achieve this important goal – working towards a better outcome for our world.

 Ever conscious of the environmental impact of our festival, The Wingham Akoostik Music Festival committee have set a target of being Waste Free by 2020, which means not having any waste going to landfill.
 Many music festivals leave their festival sites littered with rubbish, and then for efficiency push all waste straight to landfill.
 We are committed to reducing the overall amount of waste we generate and minimising the waste we send to landfill through recycling, reusing and composting.

 The committee is collaborating with local service providers; Midcoast Waste Services, JR Richards, and Islands in the Stream Vermiculture, in providing practical solutions for diverting and collecting waste.
 In the base year of 2016 all waste went to landfill, in 2017 49% of waste was diverted to recycling and composting.
-In 2018 with improved processes and communication strategies an even better diversion result will be delivered, by 2020 the event will be waste free.
+In 2018 with improved processes and communication strategies an even better diversion result was delivered, In 2019 our results highlighted we need further improvement strategies to deliver our goal of 2020 waste free.

 In 2016 in excess of 30 cubic meters of waste went straight to landfill.
 In 2017, despite a 10% increase in festival attendance overall waste was reduced by more than 20%, to 24.5 cubic meters.
 Of this 49% ( 11.9 cubic meters) was diverted to recycling, with approximately 2 cubic meters from the event composted for soil for the Wingham Community Garden.

-Aiming for 100% of waste diverted from landfill with all compostable waste now at the vermiculture site being converted to soil for the Manning Valley Community Garden!
+Aiming for 100% of waste diverted from landfill with all compostible waste now at the vermiculture site being converted to soil for the Manning Valley Community Garden!

 Since inception of The Wingham Akoostik Music Festival in 2006 MidCoast Council has been a key sponsor and partner.
 They aim to provide community event organisers with detailed waste management information to assist in developing a tailored waste strategy for their event.
 In the past, events have generated large amounts of landfilled waste due to one bin stream systems, recycling contamination and products such as polystyrene used.
 The council is committed to improving waste management at events through increased planning and involvement with local event organisations.